An Interpretable Hybrid Predictive Model of COVID-19 Cases using Autoregressive Model and LSTM: Methods

-RNN (Recurrent Neural Network), different from traditional neural networks, is able to utilize previous knowledge to predict future ones.
-However, it suffers from the long term dependency problem: as the network grows larger through time, the gradient decays quickly during back propagation, making it impossible to train RNN models with long unfolding in time.
-To solve this problem, Hochreiter and Schmidhuber (1997) introduced a special type of RNN called LSTM with a proper gradient-based learning algorithm \cite{hochreiter1997long}.\\
+RNN (Recurrent Neural Network) \cite{Lipton00019} is known to suffer from the long term dependency problem: as the network grows larger through time, the gradient decays quickly during back propagation, making it impossible to train RNN models with long unfolding in time.
+To solve this problem, Hochreiter and Schmidhuber (1997) introduced a special type of RNN called LSTM with a proper gradient-based learning algorithm \cite{hochreiter1997long}.

 We employ a LSTM regression model, which is represented as where we use $Y_{t-1},...,Y_{t-p}$ as the sequential input data; $G$ represents the neural network architecture shown in Figure \ref{fig:LSTM_structure.png} and $\theta$ represents the weight parameters in neural networks.